 3. Maintain positive communication

 As per my experience, couples who express their emotions every day by saying few lovely words like ‘I love you,’ or “I miss you,” through messages or via phone calls or direct conversation, they can maintain better chemistry in their relationship.

-Maintain your marriage just like a newly married couple.
+Maintain your marriage and mental illness just like a newly married couple.
 Try to communicate with your spouse as much as possible.

-If your spouse is a full time working individual, you should also look after that whether he or she is facing workplace depression or not.
+If your spouse is a full time working individual, you should also look after that whether they are facing workplace depression or not.
 There are multiple reasons for which a person can be affected by workplace depression.

 According to Mental Health America, one in 20 workers is suffering from depression at work at any given time.
-So, there’s a chance that your spouse might also be experiencing mental health problems due to workplace issues.
+So, there’s a chance that your spouse with mental illness might also be experiencing mental health problems due to workplace issues.

 So, what’s the solution to this issue?

 Find some spare time, at least twice a week, and go on dates together.
-You are the only one who can comfort him/her from this misery.
+You are the only one who can comfort them from this misery.

-You may go to a musical concert, or watch a movie together, or dine in an expensive restaurant, whatever makes him/her happy.
+You may go to a musical concert, or watch a movie together, or dine in an expensive restaurant, whatever makes them happy.
 Don’t let mental illness ruin your marriage.